john-itcsolutions/cheirrs/README.md

 `juju config kubernetes-master extra_sans="$VIP $VIP_HOSTNAME"`

-Once the new service shows "Ready" in juju status;
+Once the new service shows "Ready" in juju status.

+NOTE: Do not do this if your keepalived installation fails!

 ```
 juju remove-relation kubernetes-worker:kube-api-endpoint kubeapi-load-balancer:website